acadia-learning/streaming-memory/README.md

 After each response, a background process:

 1. Takes the cache (user input, thinking, response)
-2. Sends to Claude Opus 4.5 with Pydantic schema
+2. Sends to LLM with Pydantic schema (Haiku by default)
 3. Extracts first-person memories with emotional ratings
 4. Embeds summaries with OpenAI
 5. Stores as memory blocks